Have you ever had a business crush? Ever happened upon a company’s website and swooned?

 Ryan has spoken a couple times about this in several different interviews, so I know he sees it as super important: Hire a senior operations person as soon as you can.

 In his words “If you think it’s too early to hire sales operations, it’s probably too late.
 For any team that is rapidly scaling, the numbers and processes are everything.
 Back when I had a five-person team, I considered hiring a sales operations lead, but thought it was too early.
 By the time I had grown to a 15-person team, I found myself playing catch up.
 Operations is the lifeblood of any sales team.
 If you are going to over-invest in any area, make this your priority.”

 Any business looking to hire multiple salespeople and invest in multiple directions of sales development should have an operations lead in place before you hire more than a couple account execs or SDRs.

 As Ryan says, “the numbers and processes are everything.”
 Better to hire or train someone who can determine your needs than hire people to meet them blind.

 On Outbound vs Inbound

 InVision, like many modern businesses, talks more and seems to focus more on their inbound strategy.
-But that doesn't mean they don't rely on outbound marketing to work in concert with what their inbound team is doing.
+But that doesn’t mean they don’t rely on outbound sales and marketing to work in concert with what their inbound team is doing.